The Practitioner Training for the Map of Meaning

 • Accessing ongoing professional development, tools and resources

-Benefit from the visibility and credibility of being a Map of Meaning Practitioner globally and in your part of the world.
-Feature on our website in our directory of practitioners so clients can find you.
+Benefit from the visibility and credibility of being a Map of Meaning Certified Practitioner globally and in your part of the world.
+Feature on our website in our directory of Certified Practitioners where prospective clients can find you.

 What our Certified Practitioners say about working with the Map of Meaning